grafana/loki/docs/sources/design-documents/2020-01-Ordering-Constraint-Removal.md

 ```

 To mitigate this problem and preserve the benefits of chunk deduplication, we'll need to make chunk synchronization less susceptible to non-determinism during concurrent writes.
 To do this, we can move the synchronization trigger from the `Append` code path to the asynchronous `FlushLoop`.
 Note, the semantics for _when_ a chunk is cut will not change: that is, on the first timestamp crossing the synchronization bound.
-However, _cutting_ the chunks for synchronization on the flush path mitigates the likelihood of nondeterministic cuts.
-In order to cut multiple chunks with different hashes, appends would need to cross this boundary at the same time the flush loop checks the stream, which should be very unlikely.
+However, _cutting_ the chunks for synchronization on the flush path mitigates the likelihood of _different_ chunks being cut.
+In order to cut multiple chunks with different hashes, appends would then need to cross this boundary at the same time the flush loop checks the stream, which should be very unlikely.

 ### Future Opportunities

-That ends the design portion of this document.
+This ends the initial design portion of this document.
 Below, I'll describe some possible changes we can address in the future, should they become warranted.

 #### Variance Budget

-The intended approach of validating a "sliding validity" window for each stream is simple and effective at preventing misuse & bad actors from writing across the entire acceptable range for incoming timestamps.
+The intended approach of a "sliding validity" window for each stream is simple and effective at preventing misuse & bad actors from writing across the entire acceptable range for incoming timestamps.
 However, we may in the future wish to take a more sophisticated approach, introducing per tenant "variance" budgets, likely derived from the stream limit.
 This ingester limit could, for example use an incremental (online) standard deviation/variance algorithm such as [Welford's](https://en.wikipedia.org/wiki/Algorithms_for_calculating_variance), which would allow writing to larger ranges than option (2) in the _Chunk Durations_ section.

-#### LSM Tree: An alternative to be re-evaluated as necessary
+#### LSM Tree

 Much of the proposed approach mirrors an [LSM-Tree](http://www.benstopford.com/2015/02/14/log-structured-merge-trees/) (Log Structured Merge Tree), albeit in memory instead of using disk.
 What a weird choice -- LSM Trees are designed to effectively use disk, so why not go that route?
 We currently have no wish to add extra disk dependencies to Loki where we can avoid it, but below I will outline what an LSM-Tree approach would look like.
-Ultimately, using disk would allow us to buffer larger amounts of data in the ingester before flushing,
+Ultimately, using disk would enable buffering more data in the ingester before flushing,

 **Allowing us to**
-- Flush more efficiently utilized chunks in some cases by bufferring more before flushing
+- Flush more efficiently utilized chunks (in some cases)
 - Keep open a wider validity window for incoming logs

 **At the cost of**